-Once upon a time, a business would speak.
-And people would listen.
-But in 2020, the opposite is true.
+Once upon a time, a business would speak and people would listen.
+But in 2022, the opposite is true.

+And customer-centric culture is what's driving our world today.
 But what does the Amazon model mean for your business?
 How does the customer-centric experience reflect on your brand?
-Is it necessary for your brand to survive?
-And how can you adopt it without even a fraction of Amazon's budget?
+Is customer centricity necessary for your brand to survive?
+And how can you adopt it with barely a fraction of Amazon's budget?

 Let's look at just how Amazon got to be Amazon in the first place.